-At the Company s 2017 Annual Meeting of Stockholders, more than 96% of shares present at the meeting for purposes of the proposal were voted to approve, on an advisory basis, the compensation of our named executive officers as disclosed in the proxy statement for that meeting, thus ratifying our compensation philosophy and approach.
+At the Company's 2020 Annual Meeting of Stockholders, more than 96% of shares present at the meeting for purposes of the proposal were voted to approve, on an advisory basis, the compensation of our named executive officers as disclosed in the proxy statement for that meeting, thus ratifying our compensation philosophy and approach.
 Our Board of Directors and the Compensation Committee considered this overwhelming support, as well as our past operating performance, in making the determination that the fundamental characteristics of our executive compensation program should remain.
-The next advisory stockholder vote on executive compensation will occur at the Annual Meeting.
-For more information on this advisory vote, see page 35.
+The next advisory stockholder vote on executive compensation will occur at the Annual Meeting of Stockholders to be held in 2023.